ndkprd/ansible-bookstack-docker-setup/README.md

 ## Description

-Ansible playbook to setup docker-based Bookstack app and database.
-This branch is for getting ready for roles division.
+Ansible playbook to setup docker-based Bookstack app and its database.

 ## File Tree